mohamedathik/photo-upload/README.md

         // The original file from rquest
         $file = $request->image;

-        // Give it any file name you want (make sure to include the file extension)
+        // Give it any file name you want (make sure to include the file extension, Using getClientOriginalName() would include the extension)
         $file_name = $file->getClientOriginalName();

-        // Location that the file would be upload (Do not include the filename)
+        // Location that the file would be upload (Do not include the filename, Orginal and Thumbnail folder would be created automatically)
         $location = "/images";

         // Uploading of orignal image (this would return the location for original image including the filename)